OsomePteLtd/principles/src/frontend.md

 ## Redux

-1. Group entities by domain, not by components.
+1. Group entities by domain, not by usage.

    ```
    // bad